Heartifacts’ Call for Proposals

 Speaker Honorariums and Scholarships

 While Heartifacts features an increased speaker honorarium, due to its size, we are not able to guarantee travel assistance for speakers.
+The honorarium will also be split if there is a copresenter.

 If you may not be able to afford travel, yourself or through an employer, apply for a scholarship through C&S’ non-profit sibling Code & Supply Scholarship Fund.
 CSSF is a separate organization that awards scholarships to folks who are unemployed, underemployed, members of underrepresented groups in technology careers, and students traveling to Pittsburgh for conferences and highly prioritizes covering all or a part of speakers’ travel expenses.
 Apply now or after receiving an acceptance notification.
 Scholarships are awarded on a first-come, first-served basis or in batches, depending on available funds.